BenJilks/TinyScript/README.md

 TinyScript is a dynamically typed language at core, but static types can be assigned.
 There are no ';'s at the end of lines, all whitespace is ignored including new-lines and indentations.
 Single line comments are defined with "# ..." and multi-line comments with "#* ... *#".
 The code is compiled into bytecode and runs on the internal virtual machine.

 ## Imports
 Imports allow you do include other modules in your code.
-All the standered library functions are within the io module, including print and println
+All the standard library functions are within the io module, including print and println

     import io